shakhyar/Car-Safety-Predictor-KNN/README.md

 # knnMachineLearningAlgorithm
-My first KNN Machine Learning Algorithm using sklearn.
+Car safety prediction using KNN

 Modules used:
 1: Pandas